kurofito/Knights_Tour_Puzzle/README.md

 ![5](https://user-images.githubusercontent.com/61360055/114817821-a70b0e00-9df5-11eb-8757-6d3384843002.png)

-If you answer yes, the program will check if there is a solution to this puzzle.
+If you answer yes, the program will check if there is a solution to the puzzle.
 If there is a solution to the puzzle then program will initialize the puzzle.
-However, if there is no solution to this puzzle it will ouput, no solution.
+However, if there is no solution to the puzzle it will ouput, no solution.

 ![6](https://user-images.githubusercontent.com/61360055/114817958-e2a5d800-9df5-11eb-8821-049d74339f4d.png)